 To overcome the crisis we are currently living, Cristina emphasises kindness as a cardinal value.
 "Fellowships tend to revolve about conventional notions of 'prestige' and 'productivity', but this last year has shown us that kindness is key to anchor emotional health and to learn to admire 'the other', thus transforming competition into collaboration," she says.

 Could the pandemic be a blessing in disguise in some aspects?
-"Time spent in self-reflection may also gift us with the most amazing discovery of all the different versions of ourselves.
-It may guide us towards the versions of ourselves we would like to become, both autonomously and in conversation with others who could potentially transform from opponents into valuable collaborators," concludes Cristina.
+"This time for introspection can also gift us the discovery of all the versions of ourselves we want to become, both autonomously and in conversation with any former 'other' version," concludes Cristina.

-MEET OUR NEW CHARS GLEDSON EMIDIO -BRAZIL CHAPTER BRAZIL CHAPTER
+GLEDSON EMIDIO -BRAZIL CHAPTER